nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Ransomware is one of the biggest threats to modern businesses.
 I use a layered approach: secure backups, EDR, user awareness, segmentation, and patching.
 I also monitor file behavior and outbound traffic for signs of beaconing.
 Backup hygiene and least privilege are key.”

----

-✅ Up Next: **Q33: What Is a Man-in-the-Middle (MITM) Attack?**
-It’s a common question in interviews related to networking, red teaming, and encryption.
-Ready to continue?

-Awesome!
-Let's now break down one of the **most classic and commonly tested** network-based attacks:

----

 ### ❓ **Q33.
 What Is a Man-in-the-Middle (MITM) Attack?**